Mega Man Zero 2: Gameplay

 Cyber Elves function in the same manner as the previous game, being single-use aids with either temporary or permanent effects on Zero or the game's levels.
 They are hidden throughout the game as well as dropped by enemies.
 The use of Cyber Elves penalizes the mission score.
 There are three types of Cyber Elves, "Nurse", "Animal", and "Hacker".
 While certain Elves can be used immediately, the larger Elves need to be fed crystals in order to be used.
 The cost for doing so is significantly less than it was in the previous game.

 This game introduces the concept of Forms, which can be earned by meeting certain criteria throughout the game, ranging from killing twenty enemies in a stage with a dashing slash technique to getting twenty-five energy capsules in one stage.

 Another new addition to the series is EX Skills, which are similar to Mega Man's ability to copy powers from the bosses in previous series.
 Unlike the previous series, however, Zero has to have an A or S rank going into the stage to unlock the bosses EX Skill.
 Unlike Mega Man's copy ability, which required weapon energy to feed the attacks, EX Skills modify Zero's weapons, adding new abilities or replacing their normal abilities with an ability similar to the defeated boss.
 For example, the Buster Shot can be modified to fire a long-piercing beam instead of its normal charged blast, while the Z-Saber gains additional moves such as a powerful rising slash.

 As with the first game, a "New Game Plus" can be played by beating the game and loading the completed save file.
 In the new game, Zero will start with all activated Cyber Elves used from the previous game still in effect (the penalties, however, will still remain).
 Zero will also get to keep any EX Skills and alternate forms that he earned in the previous game.
 Additional modes can also be unlocked under proper conditions.

 Hard Mode is unlocked by beating the game once.
 To play, hold L when selecting to start a New Game.
 In Hard Mode, Zero starts with the "Proto Form", which doubles his attack strength but halves his defense and locks his weapons at their basic level.
 Zero also cannot earn any EX skills or alternate forms.
 Beating Hard Mode will unlock a special "Image Gallery" option.
 Hold L and Select when selecting New Game to enter it.

 Unlike the other games in the series, there is no Ultimate Mode to be unlocked.
 However, an "Ultimate Form" can be unlocked by leveling up and using every Cyber Elf in the game.
 It increases all of Zero's stats and also allows him to use full-charge attacks instantly by means of simplistic button combos.

 Multiplayer

-If you have two cartridges and a link cable, the players can link two GBAs and take part in a two-player game.
+With two cartridges and a link cable, players can link two GBAs and take part in a two-player game.
 There are three modes available to take part in: